kikuchan/libqrean/README.md

 As you can see, you can take control.
 I love QR and Barcodes.

 It doesn't rely on `malloc()` for portability.
-It uses a stack instead of a heap, but you can still use `new_qrmatrix`, for example, if you prefer.
+It uses a stack instead of a heap, but you can still use `new_qrmatrix` for example if you prefer.

 You can also configure a callback to draw a pixel directly on a screen for example.